Dr Jonathan Evans

 Research interests

-Our second monograph project, Translating Queer Cinema draws from and expands the Translating for Change project.
+My current project is a monograph on Translating Queer Cinema, which I am writing with Ting Guo (Liverpool).
+It draws from and expands our AHRC funded project Translating for Change.
 It combines our exploration of the Chinese translation of Anglophone queer cinema in China with analysis of the translation of queer cinema from around the world in the UK and the USA.
 Through close readings of translations, interviews with translators, ethnography and paratextual analysis we challenge the notion of the 'global gay' and examine how translations of queer cinema always engage in negotiation of meaning and identities as part of their intervention in local debates.

 Grants